Gamedev portfolio

 Mechanical Beat (overgrown)

-Alternate theme of the mechanical area in Lyrestruck.
+Alternate theme of the mechanical area in Lyrestruck (likely unused).

 Endgame Level